uthmel/java-api-migrations-workshop/README.md

 ---

-In the previous session, you created a database and tables on Neon which you used Beeline Studio to connect to (using the connection details from Neon).
+In the previous session, you created a database and tables on Neon which you used Beekeeper Studio to connect to (using the connection details from Neon).

 Flyway has various places it looks for a config file, which will hold the details of the database connection (in this order):